nevergiveuptillu/practice/practice.md

 - git log --oneline
 - HEAD --- latest commit which is done by us
 - git allways shows the latest commited info
+- git log(one space) : information of older commits
+- git checkout commit id - we can move present to past && past - present
+- git checkout master
+-
 -